ajh30117/SunSymbolsWebsite/src/content/pages/about.md

 > *There are different types of editing, and they often overlap.
 Please see my general outline of
 > different editing jobs below.
 Keep these in mind when requesting editing work.*
 >
-> *Prices are based on a flat hourly rate.
-More involved editing jobs will take longer to complete.*

 * **Proofreading**: This type focuses on mechanics, including inconsistencies, spelling, grammar, punctuation, capitalization, abbreviation, formatting, etc. *[Writing correctly]*